 Make changes to your bank account

-Edit a bank account
+Edit bank account sign-in information

-Disconnect or delete a bank or card account
+Disconnect, remove, or delete a bank or card account

 Designate a bank feed item as a transfer

 Handle duplicate downloaded transactions